golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 ### Max workers

-Max workers define the size of the cluster that the Ray autoscaler might scale up to.
-This includes the head node.
+The "Max workers" setting defines the size of the cluster that the Ray autoscaler may scale up to, including the head node.
 Consider using more workers when you run your cluster on the mainnet.